w3c/wai-curricula/intro.md

 ##### Suggested teaching methods

-**Presentational**: explain some accessibility barriers by providing students with examples of inadequate design and implementation instances as well as of accessibility repairs.
+**Presentational**: explain some accessibility barriers by providing students with examples of inadequate design and implementation instances as well as of accessibility good practices and repairs.

 ##### Suggested activities